Skip to main content

 sst remove

 Remove your app and all their resources from AWS.
-Or optionally deploy a specific stack by passing in a filter.
+Or optionally remove a specific stack by passing in a filter.

 npx sst remove [filter] [options]